teaching-lab/stack-cs-activities/activities/rubric-introductory-programming-skills/README.md

 ## Related material

 * There is a rubric of teaching skills in the [Teacher's Reflective Diary](https://github.com/teaching-lab/reflective-diary) that follows the same principle.
+* The paper [A Large-scale Evaluation of a Rubric for the Automatic Assessment of Algorithms and Programming Concepts](https://dl.acm.org/doi/abs/10.1145/3328778.3366840) presents a grading rubric for code (see Table 1).

 ## Author